Custom Provider

 ## Tips and tricks

-* **Read the documentation carefully:** Before adding a custom provider, be sure to carefully read the official documentation of the AI provider you are using to understand key information such as API keys, access addresses, and model names.
+* **Read the documentation carefully:** Before adding a custom provider, be sure to carefully read the official documentation of the AI provider you are using to understand key information such as API key, access address, and model name.

-* **Pay attention to the API address:** Different AI providers and models may have different API addresses, so be sure to enter the correct one.
+* **Pay attention to the API address:** The API address may differ for different AI providers and models, so be sure to enter the correct address.

-* **Add models as needed:** Please only add the models you will actually use, and avoid adding too many unnecessary models.
+* **Add models as needed:** Please only add the models you will actually use to avoid adding too many useless models.

 ---